-Thorburn Consolidated gets started with energy!Back To News
+Thorburn Consolidated gets started with energy!Back to stories

 Last month, Engagement Officer Pam had the opportunity of visiting Mr. (Jeremy) Walker’s Grade 6 science class at Thorburn Consolidated School.
 The students got to participate in the “Getting Started with Energy” presentation, learning about energy, electricity, electricity in Nova Scotia, and how we can use energy efficiency in our homes and schools to reduce our energy needs.
 The students also watched the “Vampire Power” video, which explains how our electronics can still waste electricity when not in use, and how to reduce this waste (by unplugging them!).